ThomasQuinnKelly/bip-reference-person/docs/hystrix-management.md

 the FeignClient level.
 There is provision to ignore certain exceptions from invoking the fallBack method.

-- To configure Hystrix at the Client level add the following dependency in your project and add the ocp-reference-autoconfigure dependency to the project pom, with the appropriate version to get all autoconfiguration projects:
+- To configure Hystrix at the Client level add the following dependency in your project and add the bip-reference-autoconfigure dependency to the project pom, with the appropriate version to get all autoconfiguration projects:

 		<dependency>
 			<groupId>org.springframework.cloud</groupId>